Table of Contents

 - How to Know if You Have a Problem with Substance Use

 - What You Can Do

 Substance abuse and addiction cause serious health-related problems for many people, including those living with HIV (HIV+).
 The World Health Organization (WHO) reports that the harmful use of alcohol results in over three million deaths each year around the world.
 The United Nations Office on Drugs and Crime estimates that, of the 246 million drug users worldwide, some 27 million had problems with drug use in 2013.
 One in every three of these drug users is a woman.
 People who inject drugs account for almost half of all problem drug users.
-Currently, there are about 16 million injection drug users (IDUs), three million of whom are living with HIV.
+Currently, there are about 13 million injection drug users (IDUs), almost two million of whom are living with HIV.

 The US National Institute on Drug Abuse reported that in 2013, around seven percent of Americans – almost 17 million people – were abusing or addicted to alcohol.
 Among American girls and women, approximately four million abuse illegal drugs; almost as many abuse prescription drugs.

 Unfortunately, opioid use among American pregnant women has increased substantially over the past several years.
 Babies born to women who use opioids can experience a drug withdrawal syndrome called neonatal abstinence syndrome (NAS).
 Babies with NAS often have digestive problems, tremors, seizures, trouble sleeping, and difficulty with temperature control.
 According to the US Centers for Disease Control and Prevention (CDC), the number of babies born with NAS tripled from 1999 to 2013.

 It is important to understand what substance abuse and addiction are, if they affect you, and what you can do to get help if you need it.